Green Disease Wall Climbing

 -The Lyre (WI4): Good ice route up a curtain with grungy rock finish.

 -Green Disease (WI4 M6): A great pillar (WI4) if its touching down.
 Otherwise, climb overhung left-facing corner/roof to the right of the hanging dagger and pull onto the ice where the seam ends (M6).
 This is a sweet little trad mixed climb and it sews up well with a micro cam and finger-sized gear.
-At the top of the ice pillar, finish left up the corner/gully.
+At the top of the ice pillar, finish left up the corner/gully or up the arete.

--Tie Me Up (M4): Just left of Green Disease.
+-Vine climb (M4): Just left of Green Disease.
 Climb a crack with a prominent vine in it to gain some thin ice and a short corner.
 Exit the upper corner on the left.
-Good protection throughout and sometimes the lower part is all ice.
+Good protection and sometimes the lower part is all ice.
 The initial crack can also be used to start Green Disease.

--Gangrene (M5): Just left of Tie Me Up.
+-Gangrene (M5): Just left.
 Pull a couple of strenuous moves over a blank section to reach a shallow corner/crack full of thick, green turf, then easier climbing to the top.

 -Hollowed Be Thy Name (WI4): The one to do.
 An obvious, long ice flow and the classic ice line at the crag.
 Can form as a narrow tube or wide curtain.
 Protect with good rock gear when thin.

--Dollar Bill Blues (WI4): First taller ice line left of Nihilist.
+-Dollar Bill Blues (WI4): First taller ice line left of the easy flows.
 A good pure ice line when in.
 Moderate ice leads to steep ice finish.

 -Mortal Distinction (WI4 M4): Very thin smear (bad protection) leads to a mixed topout (better protection) through horizontal cracks.